Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Special-Attacks-and-Effects/Conditions/Stunned.md

 ## Stunned

-You suffer a –4 penalty to defences and can’t take any actions.
+You suffer a –4 penalty to [[Compendium/13A/Combat-Rules/Combat-Stats/Defences/Defences|defences]] and can’t take any [[Compendium/13A/Combat-Rules/Combat-Actions/Actions/Actions|actions]].